hakan-demirli/bodge-server/README.md

-Jira is just better.
+~~Jira is just better.
 No need for this project.
-Archived.
+Archived.~~<br>
+Jira is slower than my grandma.
+Unarchived.
 # Bodge Server
 My personal webserver.